Tawau Airport: Future development

 Plans for major upgrades at Tawau Airport were announced in October 2024 by Transport Minister, Anthony Loke, who revealed a RM130 million expansion project aimed at addressing overcrowding caused by rising passenger numbers.
-Scheduled to begin in early 2025 and finish within three years, the works will increase the terminal’s floor area from 15,800 m² to 23,500 m², expand check-in counters from 12 to 20 and fully equip the facility with air conditioning.
-Upon completion, the airport’s annual passenger capacity is expected to rise from 1.5 million to 2.5 million.
+Scheduled to begin in early 2025 and finish within three years, the works will increase the terminal's floor area from 15,800 m^{2} to 23,500 m^{2}, expand check-in counters from 12 to 20 and fully equip the facility with air conditioning.
+Upon completion, the airport's annual passenger capacity is expected to rise from 1.5 million to 2.5 million.
 The project also includes improvements to interior landscaping, multilingual signage and the deployment of customer service staff fluent in multiple languages.

 In August 2025, the Ministry of Transport awarded a RM120.9 million design-and-build contract to Pembinaan Azam Jaya Sdn Bhd, a wholly owned subsidiary of Azam Jaya Bhd, for upgrading works at the airport.
-The project is scheduled to run from 22 August 2024 to 21 August 2028, with expected completion on 17 August 2028 and aims to further enhance the airport’s facilities as part of broader infrastructure development efforts in Sabah.
+The project is scheduled to run from 22 August 2024 to 21 August 2028, with expected completion on 17 August 2028 and aims to further enhance the airport's facilities as part of broader infrastructure development efforts in Sabah.